dainst/idai-field/desktop/src/manual/manual.en.md

 ##### Dimensions

-Fields of the input type "Dimension” are list fields, each of which can contain several dimension entries.
+Fields of the input type "Dimension" are list fields, each of which can contain several dimension entries.
 A dimension entry is an object that consists of the following subfields:

 * *inputValue*: The measured numerical value
 * *inputRangeEndValue*: The second measured numerical value, if it is a range dimension
 * *inputUnit*: The unit of measurement.
 Possible values: *mm*, *cm*, *m*
-* *measurementPosition*: Field "As measured by”.
+* *measurementPosition*: Field "As measured by".
 The identifier of a value from the valuelist configured for the field must be entered.
 * *measurementComment*: Comment, multilingual text field
-* *isImprecise*: Specification "Imprecise”.
+* *isImprecise*: Specification "Imprecise".
 Possible values are: *true* (yes), *false* (no)

 *Example (the value identifiers in the field "measurementPosition" are identical with the German labels in this case):*